 Energy Efficiency of Internet of Things

-This new report from the Electronic Devices & Networks Annex of the Technology Collaboration Programme on Energy Efficient End-Use Equipment (4E TCP) provides an overview of the market for key Internet of Things (IoT) products and their impact on worldwide energy consumption.
+This new report from the Electronic Devices & Networks Annex of the 4E TCP provides an overview of the market for key Internet of Things (IoT) products and their impact on worldwide energy consumption.
 It describes the potential for energy savings, including the selection of appropriate communication technologies best suited to various applications.
 A second report discussing recommendations for policy options will follow.
 Download the report here.

 Heat pumping technologies newsletter

-The latest issue of the Heat Pump Centre Newsletter from the Technology Collaboration Programme on Heat Pumping Technologies (HPT TCP) features five topical articles on refrigerants, covering case studies of both old and new refrigerants, and a market report from Norway.
+The latest issue of the Heat Pump Centre Newsletter from the HPT TCP features five topical articles on refrigerants, covering case studies of both old and new refrigerants, and a market report from Norway.
 Download from the HPT TCP website here.

 4E TCP Annual Report 2015

 15th International Symposium on District Heating and Cooling

 For the first time in its almost 30-year history, the International Symposium on District Heating and Cooling will take place under the auspices of the DHC TCP from 4-7 September 2016 in Korea.
 For more information visit the website here.